Ferndale, California: Chinese settlement

-European immigrants
+European immigration

+Germans began to arrive in the 1850s.
+The first was businessman Arnold Berding in 1857.
+Most Germans worked on ranches or were dairymen, but at least one owned the Milwaukee Brewery Depot Saloon.
+United States Congressman Don Clausen is descended from German settlers of Ferndale.
+German settlers organized St. Mark's Lutheran Church in 1906.
+Except for three Portuguese brothers who arrived in the 1870s and a few from mainland Portugal, most came from the Azores islands between 1900 and 1915.
+Ferndale Portuguese have celebrated their traditional Festival of the Holy Ghost since 1924.
 Danish settlers founded and built Our Savior's Lutheran Church in 1899 and dedicated Danish Hall, which had been built as a warehouse by Arnold Berding in the late 1880s, on October 10, 1929.
 The Swiss who settled in Ferndale from Italian- and German-speaking families included the Oeschgers who moved to Ferndale in time for Joe Oeschger to play baseball at Ferndale High School before going to a career in Major League Baseball.
 A later influx of Romansh Swiss included the ancestors of College Football Hall of Fame coach Len Casanova.
 Sausage, salami-making and wine-making can be traced to Italians who arrived later than the Danish and Swiss, beginning around 1897.
-The Germans arrived early, the first was businessman Arnold Berding in 1857.
-Most Germans worked on ranches or were dairymen, but at least one owned the Milwaukee Brewery Depot Saloon.
-Congressman Don Clausen is descended from German settlers of Ferndale.
-German settlers organized St. Mark's Lutheran Church in 1906.
-Except for three Portuguese brothers who arrived in the 1870s and a few from mainland Portugal, most came from the Azores islands between 1900 and 1915.
-Ferndale Portuguese have celebrated their traditional Festival of the Holy Ghost since 1924.